lowrycito/handbook/pages/study-manual-general-handbook-23.md

 For more about the ward council, see [29.2.5](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number8-p54#title_number8 "/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number8-p54#title_number8").

 The ward youth council gives special attention to (1) youth who are new and returning members and (2) youth being taught by the missionaries.
 The council also discusses ways the youth can participate in the ward’s plan for sharing the gospel and strengthening all new and returning members.
 For more about the ward youth council, see [29.2.6](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number9-p63#title_number9 "/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number9-p63#title_number9").

+23.6.6

+### Ward Plan for Sharing the Gospel and Strengthening New and Returning Members

 Each ward should have a simple plan for sharing the gospel and strengthening new and returning members.
 This plan can help guide meetings, service, and activities.
 It can include plans and ideas for: